European Union Space Programme: GOVSATCOM

-The European Union Governmental Satellite Communications (GOVSATCOM) programme aims at providing secure and cost-efficient communications capabilities to security and safety critical missions and operations managed by the European Union and its Member States, including national security actors and EU Agencies and institutions.
+The European Union Governmental Satellite Communications (GOVSATCOM) programme provides secure and encrypted communications capabilities for military and government needs of the European Union and its Member States, including national security actors and EU Agencies and institutions.
+In January 2026, GOVSATCOM consisted of eight satellites from five different EU member states.

 IRIS²

 IRIS² is planned third EU's satellite constellation (after Galileo and Copernicus) aimed mainly to enhanced communication services.

 SSA

 Space situational awareness (SSA) monitors and protects space assets by providing data on space hazards.
 It is crucial for the European economy and for EU citizens who rely on space-based capabilities in their daily lives (navigation, communication, etc.).